 I travelled during winter in the months of January and February, which meant pleasant sun-filled days with a chill in the air after dark.
 I hear the sun and the heat in the summer months can be terribly strong especially in the South where Aswan and Luxor are located, with the nights being warm and balmy.

-How to protect yourself from the heat and sun when in Egypt:
+Egypt Tips: How to protect yourself from the heat and sun:

 - When in exposed places wearing a hat is an absolute must.